intechstudio/grid-documentation/docs/guides/troubleshooting/troubleshooting.md

 3. Create a new folder inside `.../grid-userdata/` named `profiles`.
 4. Copy and paste all your old legacy profile .JSON files into the folder named `profiles`.
 5. Start Editor and you should see your old profiles appear in Profile Cloud converted to the new system.
 After this if you check the folder named `profiles` should have disappeared.

+### Grid module is stuck in a bootloop with a faulty configuration, how to fix it

+Reset your controller to the defaults by following the instructions highlighted [here](/docs/guides/troubleshooting/factory-reset.md)